-Whenever any term used in this Franchise Agreement has been defined by AB 939, AB 341, AB 1594, AB 1826 & SB 1383 or in the County Code, the definitions therein, as presently defined and as they may be amended in the future, shall apply.
-In the event of conflict between the definition found in AB939, AB 341, AB 1594, AB 1826 & SB 1383, the County Code, or in this Franchise Agreement, the provisions of Division 6 of Title 4 of the County Code in effect on the Effective Date of this Franchise Agreement, or in effect on the date of any subsequent amendment or automatic extension of this Franchise Agreement, shall prevail over any inconsistent provisions of this Franchise Agreement.
+Whenever any term used in this Franchise Agreement has been defined by AB 939 or in the County Code, the definitions therein, as presently defined and as they may be amended in the future, shall apply unless the term is defined in this Franchise Agreement.
+In the event of conflict between the definition found in AB939, the County Code, or in this Franchise Agreement, the definition in this Franchise Agreement shall govern all other definitions, while the definition in the County Code shall take precedence over the definition contained in AB 939.
 The definitions are set forth in the attached and incorporated Exhibit "D."